 If this happens, uncheck full text and return to your previous settings.
 Copy and paste into a document the information for any article you want that doesn’t have full text and print it, or print the list, and bring this to a librarian.
 We will request the article from other libraries if we don’t have a print subscription to the magazine or journal.
 Remember that this may take time, so don’t procrastinate getting your sources.

 Want some practice?
-Try this case scenario, Agent X:
+Try this case scenario:

 Your mission, should you choose to accept it: to do a search for full text, scholarly articles on organic farming in the U.S from 2000 to the present.
 This is your chance to practice doing a real search using what you’ve learned.
 Don’t worry about your database choice—use Academic Search Premier.
 Focus instead on what your search terms are, how to combine them, and how to limit your search to exactly what you need.

 To ponder: What did you come up with?
 Did you find it difficult to find the information, and if so, was it the limiters or putting together the search that was difficult?
-Would you have to request the article from another library?